Microsoft word - artículo 218

 Effect of live yeast incorporation in compound diet

-Oreochromis niloticus).
+tilapia (Oreochromis niloticus).
 J. Appl.
 Aquacult.,

 on digestive enzyme activity in sea bass

-Dicentrarchus labrax) larvae.
+(Dicentrarchus labrax) larvae.
 Aquaculture, 204: 113-123.

 Sørum, H. 2006.
 Antimicrobial drug resistance in fish